Rob tells a story of running into Elephants in India.

 - The cat was scared off by the sound of thunder.

-- I am trying to scare him off because I don't want to go on a date
+- I am trying to scare him off because I don't want to go on a date with him.

 We heard lots of rustling noises as we walked through the jungle.